-BHP's inventory of public housing units was greatly reduced in 2015.
-However, this activity will remain in effect for the remaining public housing units at Arapahoe Court and Madison.
-No changes to the activity or metrics are anticipated in 2019.
+BHP's inventory of public housing units was greatly reduced in 2015, and then again in 2020 with the conversion of one more public housing property.
+With only 15 remaining public housing units, changes to the activity or metrics are anticipated in 2021 and will be reflected in the 2021 Annual Report.